OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 -   If your computer does not have Arduino v1.8.0 (or later), install the latest Arduino IDE which can be found here: https:

-**Note for Windows users** While installing Arduino 1.8, if the installer instructs you to uninstall 1.5.8, move the Arduino folder containing 1.5.8 from `` to your desktop or another folder.
-Rename this folder to ``.
-Open the `` app in control panel and uninstall the Arduino application.
+**Note for Windows users** While installing Arduino 1.8, if the installer instructs you to uninstall 1.5.8, move the Arduino folder containing 1.5.8 from `Program Files` to your desktop or another folder.
+Rename this folder to `Arduino_1.5.8`.
+Open the `Change or remove program` app in control panel and uninstall the Arduino application.
 There will be a popup indicating that the files do not exist and asking if you want to remove the program from the files list, select yes.
 Then install 1.8.0 as normal.
-Navigate to back to your `` folder and locate the Arduino folder.
-Rename this folder to ``.
-Now drag and drop the `` back into `` folder.
+Navigate to back to your `Program Files` folder and locate the Arduino folder.
+Rename this folder to `Arduino_1.8.0`.
+Now drag and drop the `Arduino_1.5.8` back into `Program Files` folder.

 ### Install Firmware From Arduino Library Manager (easiest!)

 Don't know what the _Library Manager_ is?
 Skim over the [Official Arduino Guide](https://www.arduino.cc/en/Guide/Libraries#toc3).

-Open the _Library Manager_ and search for _OpenBCI_ and install the latest version for ``, `` and ``.
+Open the _Library Manager_ and search for _OpenBCI_ and install the latest version for `OpenBCI_32bit_Library`, `OpenBCI_32bit_SD` and `OpenBCI_Wifi_Master`.

 Now jump down to the section [install ChipKit Core](#install-chipkit-core-firmware)

 ### Manual Installation of Cyton Firmware

 1. Download the latest [OpenBCI_32bit_Library](http://www.arduinolibraries.info/libraries/open-bci_32bit_library), it's the top most zip file.
-2. Unzip the folder and change the name to ``
+2. Unzip the folder and change the name to `OpenBCI_32bit_Library`
-3. Move `` to:
+3. Move `OpenBCI_32bit_Library` to:

-    On Mac: ``
+    On Mac: `/Documents/Arduino/libraries`
-    On Windows: ``
+    On Windows: `C:\Users\username\Documents\Arduino\libraries`

 If you're have trouble or want to learn more checkout the [Official Arduino Guide](https://www.arduino.cc/en/Guide/Libraries#toc5) for manual installation.

 ### Manual Installation of Cyton SD Library

 1. Download the latest [OpenBCI_32bit_SD](http://www.arduinolibraries.info/libraries/open-bci_32bit_sd), it's the top most zip file.
-2. Unzip the folder and change the name to ``
+2. Unzip the folder and change the name to `OpenBCI_32bit_SD`
-3. Move `` to:
+3. Move `OpenBCI_32bit_SD` to:

-    On Mac: ``
+    On Mac: `/Documents/Arduino/libraries`
-    On Windows: ``
+    On Windows: `C:\Users\username\Documents\Arduino\libraries`

 If you're have trouble or want to learn more checkout the [Official Arduino Guide](https://www.arduino.cc/en/Guide/Libraries#toc5) for manual installation.

 ### Manual Installation of WiFi Master Firmware

 1. Download the latest [WiFi Master Library](http://www.arduinolibraries.info/libraries/open-bci_wifi_master), it's the top most zip file.
-2. Unzip the folder and change the name to ``
+2. Unzip the folder and change the name to `OpenBCI_Wifi_Master`
-3. Move `` to:
+3. Move `OpenBCI_Wifi_Master` to:

-    On Mac: ``
+    On Mac: `/Documents/Arduino/libraries`
-    On Windows: ``
+    On Windows: `C:\Users\username\Documents\Arduino\libraries`

 If you're have trouble or want to learn more checkout the [Official Arduino Guide](https://www.arduino.cc/en/Guide/Libraries#toc5) for manual installation.

 ### Clone The Repos From Github

-Developers looking to contribute or write custom firmware can clone the firmware repositories directly to your `` folder
+Developers looking to contribute or write custom firmware can clone the firmware repositories directly to your `libraries` folder

 ```